stk-kriging/stk/README.md

    instance,  this means installing octave3.2-headers in addition to the base octave3.2 package.

-   The sqp() function  internally relies on  the GLPK library,  which is shipped with most (but not all) versions of Octave.
-The STK will not start if GLPK is not installed.

 ### Requirements and recommendations for use with Matlab

    The STK works with Matlab R2007a or newer.